jakubbocek/jakubbocek/README.md

 ### Hi there 👋 I´am Jakub

   I'm a frontend developer working with modern Javascript frameworks(Angular, React).
+  At the moment I want to focus mainly on Angular.

   🔭 I’m currently working on
   <br>